martymazurik/sqlliteprototype/README.md

-This is a code snippet prototype to test out SQLLite and a phone App
+This is a Flutter project prototype to test out SQLLite & Mongo(Atlas) DB inserts from a Mobile App

 Production note on env secrets: dotenv (.env) in ADK is bad juju (security risk)